les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-31-une-equipe-pluridisciplinaire-scrum-agile-est-un-groupe-de-jdr.markdown

 So, don’t forget that while the team should be a mile deep in their knowledge the should have a bit of 10cm deep knowledge across the different team functions.
 Of course it’s not possible to do this 100% but at least we should strive to do this.
 As an example, a UI developer can sometime have a look at the backend code and have a go at modifying or working at lower priority tasks.

 Ainsi, n'oublions pas que bien que les membres de l'équipe devraient être avoir une connaissance profonde de leur domaine, ils devraient avoir une connaissance superficielle des différents domaines de l'équipe.
 Bien sûr, il n'est pas possible de faire cela à 100% mais au moins nous devrions nous acharner à le faire.
-Par exemple, un développeur d'interface utilisateur peut jeter un coup d'oeil de temps à autre au code dorsal et avoir l'autorisation de le modifier ou de travailler sur des tâches de moindre priorité.
+Par exemple, un développeur d'interface utilisateur peut jeter un coup d'oeil de temps à autre au code backend et avoir l'autorisation de le modifier ou de travailler sur des tâches de moindre priorité.

 # Team Formation Itself is a Quest